 'Main': This toolbar contains the standard file operations 'New', 'Open', 'Save', 'Print Tools' and 'Export to PDF', the editing operations 'Copy', 'Cut', 'Paste', 'Undo' and 'Redo', and the 'Page Width' drop-down menu which will be fully described in the zooming chapter.

-'Alignment': menu.
+'NMR Processina':

-Contains all the alignment tools.
-These commands are duplicated on the 'Edit'
+'Alignment': Contains all the alignment tools.
+These commands are duplicated on the 'Edit' menu.